Best Travel Insurance for France

 How We Chose the Best France Travel Insurance

-MoneyGeek evaluated travel insurance plans for France using a comprehensive scoring methodology that weighs cost, coverage, company stability, and claims service.
-We weighted each component by its importance to travelers.
+MoneyGeek evaluated travel insurance plans for France using a scoring methodology that weighs cost, coverage, company stability and claims service based on importance to travelers.

 Cost (40%): Plans with lower premiums for comparable coverage receive higher cost scores.
 Our cost analysis examined pricing for a standard scenario: a 30-year-old California resident taking a seven-day France trip with $2,500 in trip costs.
 Lower-cost plans scored up to 100 points, with prices scaled proportionally across all evaluated plans.

-Coverage (30%): Emergency medical coverage limits, medical evacuation protection, and baggage coverage determine this score.
-Plans offering $50,000 or more in emergency medical coverage and $200,000 or more in evacuation protection scored higher.
+Coverage (30%): Emergency medical coverage limits, medical evacuation protection and baggage coverage determine this score.
+Plans with $50,000 or more in emergency medical coverage and $200,000 or more in evacuation protection scored higher.
 The coverage score weighs medical and evacuation coverage at 40% each, with baggage protection accounting for 20%.

-Company Stability and Service (30%): Company financial strength comes from AM Best ratings.
-Claims service quality reflects customer support availability, digital tools, and claims processing capabilities.
-Companies with A- or better ratings and comprehensive 24/7 support received the highest marks in this category.
+Company stability and service (30%): Company financial strength comes from AM Best ratings.
+Claims service quality reflects customer support availability, digital tools and claims processing capabilities.
+Companies with A- or better ratings and 24/7 support received the highest marks in this category.

-Plans scoring 85 or higher offer excellent overall value.
-Scores between 70 and 85 indicate solid coverage at competitive prices.
+Plans scoring 85 or higher offer excellent value.
+Scores between 70 and 85 offer solid coverage at competitive prices.
 Below 70, you're getting limited coverage or paying too much.

 About Mark Fitzpatrick